TwoRingSoft/tools/README.md

 # tools

-A collection of scripts and tools.
+A collection of scripts and tools to help with software development.

-- `rebuild-sims`: Delete all Xcode simulators and recreate one for each compatible platform and device type pairing.
-Devices are named using the name of each device type, as provided by `simctl`.
+- `rebuild-sims`: Delete all  simulators and recreate one for each compatible platform and device type pairing.
+- `sync-forks`: Make sure all your GitHub forks are clones into a given directory, and have “upstream” remotes pointing to the repos that were forked.

 # Installation